Skip to Top NavigationSkip to ContentSkip to Footer

 View Exhibit

 The Jim Crow Museum's new traveling exhibit, Overcoming Hateful Things: Stories from the Jim Crow Museum of Racist Imagery, explores the Jim Crow system, the African American experience through the Jim Crow era, and the legacies of this system in modern society.
-Hateful Things will cultivate understanding and empathy for victims of racial intolerance throughout history to the modern day and allow visitors to bear witness to the need to guard against the dehumanizing characterizations of others, so they do not become further culturally entrenched.
+Overcoming Hateful Things will cultivate understanding and empathy for victims of racial intolerance throughout history to the modern day and allow visitors to bear witness to the need to guard against the dehumanizing characterizations of others, so they do not become further culturally entrenched.

 From Aunt Jemima advertisements to children’s games, American popular culture is replete with racist images.
 The Jim Crow Museum of Racist Imagery features an extensive collection of racist objects that trace the history of the caricaturing and stereotyping of African Americans.
 The Museum, located at Ferris State University, is offering Overcoming Hateful Things, a traveling exhibition designed to further the Museum's mission of stimulating the scholarly examination of historical and contemporary expressions of racism, as well as promoting racial understanding and healing.